ltrgoddard/thesis/temp.markdown

     2016]).
 In any case, few of the female recipients of the *Intelligencer* participated actively in its discussions.

-[^500]: The usage of similar terms such as ‘human’ or ‘woman’ across the
+[^499]: The usage of similar terms such as ‘human’ or ‘woman’ across the
     text does not show any comparable trend.
+While the text used may be subject to scanning errors, these should be approximately randomly distributed and would therefore not affect the shape of the chart.

-[^501]: Without claiming it as ‘seal of approval’ for the statistical
+[^500]: Without claiming it as ‘seal of approval’ for the statistical
     approach, it is interesting to note that Prynne himself has made use of similar analyses: discussing his compositional process in 2014, he described checking words against a digital text of his collected poems to review past usages (Prynne, ‘A Dialogue with Nicholas Royle’).

-[^502]: Prynne to Oliver, 5 September 1994.
+[^501]: Prynne to Oliver, 5 September 1994.

-[^503]: Prynne, ‘The Poet’s Imaginary’, p.
+[^502]: Prynne, ‘The Poet’s Imaginary’, p.
 104.

-[^504]: Prynne, ‘The Poet’s Imaginary’, p.
+[^503]: Prynne, ‘The Poet’s Imaginary’, p.
 96.

-[^505]: Prynne, ‘Mental Ears and Poetic Work’, p.
+[^504]: Prynne, ‘Mental Ears and Poetic Work’, p.
 141.

-[^506]: *Ibid*.
+[^505]: *Ibid*.